Procedures for Reporting Criminal Activity and Emergencies

 Security information programs

 Students and employees are encouraged to be responsible for their own security and for the security of others.
-Each year during Freshman Institute, all incoming students are presented with safety and legal information during one of the large group seminars.
+Each year during Welcome Weekend, all incoming students are presented with safety and legal information during one of the large group seminars.
 Resident students meet with Resident Assistants during the first week of classes to review safety and security policies found in the Student Handbook.
 Speakers from local law enforcement agencies are brought on campus each year to present information to students and employees on security and crime prevention.

 INFORMING THE CAMPUS COMMUNITY

 When a security problem arises, steps will be taken to inform the campus community through a weekly college newsletter.
 Information will be disseminated through the Residence Life staff as well as the Student Affairs Office.
 When necessary, the local authorities will be notified and the university and its students are expected to cooperate fully during any investigation.